-MDEQ Stormwater, Asset Management and Wastewater (SAW) Grant #1221-01
+MDEQ Stormwater, Asset Management, and Wastewater (SAW) Grant #1343-01

-Summary of Wastewater Asset Management Plan
+Summary of Wastewater Asset Management Plan (AMP)

-The following is a summary of the work completed under the MDEQ SAW Grant work performed by the Oakland County Water Resources Commissioner's office on behalf of the Acacia Park CSO Drainage District.
+The following is a summary of the work completed under the MDEQ SAW Grant performed by the Walled Lake-Novi WWTP.
 It includes a summary of the project scope, results and findings of activities covered by the grant, grant amount spent and match amount, and contact information.
 It has been prepared as required under Section 603 of Public Act 84 of 2015, and follows recent MDEQ guidance.